Plants in pots

 Melaleuca quinquinervia ‘Miniquini’

 We planted this low growing compact shrub, 1m x 1m, with dense foliage and white to cream flowers, in a pot in February 2020.
 Bird attracting.
 Tolerates light frost.
+So far no flowers 2024.

-Phebalium whitei
+Phebalium whitei (photos above)

 We planted this evergreen shrub, 1.5m high, with conspicuous bright yellow flowers in August 2019.
 This plant is endemic to southeastern Queensland.

-Phymatocarpus maxwellii
+Phymatocarpus maxwellii (photos above)

 We planted this bushy shrub, 1-2m high x 1-2m wide, with bluish-grey foliage and bright pink-purple flowers in October 2019.
 This plant is native to the southern coast of WA, between Albany and Esperance.

-Pimelea physodes (grafted) – Qualup Bell
+Pimelea physodes (grafted) – Qualup Bell (photos above)

-We have planted six of these shrubs, 1m high and wide, with spectacular fragrant hanging bell flowers on blue grey foliage, but only one remains, in a pot, planted in June 2022.
-The long flower season from winter to late spring attracts honeyeaters, native bees and butterflies.
+We have planted six of these shrubs, 1m high and wide, with spectacular fragrant, hanging bell flowers on blue grey foliage, but only one remains, in a pot, planted in June 2022.
+The long flowering season from winter to late spring attracts honeyeaters, native bees and butterflies.
 This plant is grafted onto a hardy rootstock which is better able to cope with Canberra’s heavy soils.
 Needs a well drained soil with protection from the hot afternoon sun and strong winds.
 Native to south coast of WA.

 Prostanthera denticulata ‘Purple Haze’

 We planted this dense shrub, 0.4m high x 0.5m wide, which produces a mass display of purple flowers in a pot in October 2023.
 Prefers full sun and well drained soils.
-Flowering well 10/23 – 11/23.
+Flowering well October 2023 – November 2023.

 Rhodanthe anthemoides ‘Sunray Snow’